freyakavanagh/DevOps-Notes/aws-vpc's/README.md

 ![VPC](../ReadMeImages/aws-public-cloud.png)

-- A default VPC is created in every region (e.g. fornSparta in Ireland).
+- A default VPC is created in every region (e.g. for Sparta in Ireland).
 - Within the VPC there are three public subnets each one with a different availibility zone (1a,1b, or 1c)
 - VM's can be put in any of the subnets.
   - Having different subnets is useful, as if one goes down there are others you can use.